Burberry: 21st century

-Between 2001 and 2005, Burberry became associated with "chav" and football hooligan culture.
+Between 2001 and 2005, Burberry became associated with "chav" and football hooligan/casual culture.
 This change in the brand reputation was attributed to lower priced products, the proliferation of counterfeit goods adopting Burberry's trademark check pattern, and adoption by celebrities prominently identified with "chav" culture.
 The association with football hooliganism led to the wearing of Burberry check garments being banned at some venues.

 Burberry Group plc was initially floated on the London Stock Exchange in July 2002.
 GUS divested its remaining interest in Burberry in December 2005.
 In 2005, Sanyo-shokai was the Burberry ready-to-wear licence holder in Japan, with retail value of €435 million.

-In 2006, Rose Marie Bravo, who as chief executive had led Burberry to mass market success through licensing, retired.
+In 2006, Rose Marie Bravo CEO, retired.
 She was replaced by another American, Angela Ahrendts, who joined from Liz Claiborne in January 2006, and took up the position of CEO on 1 July 2006.
 Ahrendts and Bailey successfully turned around the then chav-like reputation that the brand had acquired at the end of Bravo's tenure and the cheapening effect of the brand's omnipresence, by removing the brand's check-pattern from all but 10% of the company's products, taking the fragrance and beauty product licenses back in-house and buying out the Spanish franchise that was worth 20% of group revenues.